Emergency Public Warning System

-The Emergency Public Warning System was a system used in the province of Alberta, Canada until October 2011, whereby local or provincial authorities could warn the public about impending or current emergencies affecting their area.
-The system was replaced by the Alberta Emergency Alert but is still in use by the provinces Ontario and British Columbia.
+The Emergency Public Warning System was a system used in the province of Alberta, Canada until June 28, 2011, whereby local or provincial authorities could warn the public about impending or current emergencies affecting their area.
 The system was proposed by the provincial government after an F4 tornado ripped through Edmonton, Alberta on July 31, 1987, killing 27 people and causing millions of dollars in damage.

 The EPWS could be activated by local police, fire, and environmental agencies; by Environment Canada; and by other provincial and local authorities as required.
 It could be activated for any of the following reasons: